uhlryk/evalexp/README.md

 ## Support for predefined functions

-This library by design is not give any predefined functions.
-But it is build in the way that you can easily implement whatever you want
+This library by design does not give any predefined functions.
+It can be easily extended with any function you want

 ### If condition